 At Buckstones, we recognise that each child is unique and respect and accept the differing needs and strengths of all individuals.
 We provide an education which enables every child to fulfil their potential; personally, socially, emotionally and academically.
+Usually, a child or young person with SEND will not need all of the support described.
+However, everyone is an individual, so the support will vary and could include different strategies, interventions and resources mentioned in this document.
 Our school provides additional and/or different provision for a range of needs:

-- Communication & Interaction e.g. speech and language difficulties, autistic spectrum disorder - Cognition & Learning e.g. dyslexia, dyspraxia, dyscalculia, general learning difficulties - Social, Emotional and Mental Health e.g. children / young people who are withdrawn or isolated, impulsive or hyperactive, disruptive, or who lack focus and concentration - Sensory & /or Physical Needs e.g. visual or hearing impairments, physical difficulties, epilepsy
+- \ Communication & Interaction (inc. social communication & interaction) e.g. speech and language difficulties, autistic spectrum disorder - \ Cognition & Learning (inc. specific learning difficulties) e.g. dyslexia, dyspraxia, dyscalculia, general learning difficulties - \ Social, Emotional and Mental Health These needs can appear in a number of different ways, including children who are withdrawn or isolated, as well as those who display challenging, disruptive or concerning behaviour. - \ Sensory & /or Physical Needs (inc. medical needs) e.g. vision, hearing, physical difficulties